-E. who are youth with disabilities and students with disabilities, including, as appropriate, their need for pre-employment transition services or other transition services:
+E. who are youth with disabilities and students with disabilities, including, as appropriate, their need for pre-employment transition services or other transition services.

+The 2017 Comprehensive Needs Assessment (CNA) identified that students with 504 plans are underserved.

+There were 8,400 in RI with IEP's.
+This number could include students in a school setting, individuals who are home-schooled, individuals in other types of non-traditional school settings, etc.

-- The 2017 Comprehensive Needs Assessment (CNA) identified that in-school youth with 504 plans are underserved. - There were 8,400 in RI with IEP's - "At-risk" youth with learning disabilities do not want to be identified as having a disability and therefore, are not potentially accessing services - Youth indicated a positive experience with ORS and that the referral process was seamless - Youth (and their parents) indicated they are unaware of the full scope of services available to them and had difficulty understanding written materials provided by ORS
+"At-risk" students with learning disabilities do not want to be identified as having a disability; and therefore, are not potentially accessing services.

+Students indicated a positive experience with ORS, and that the referral process was seamless.

+Students (and their parents) indicated they are unaware of the full scope of services available to them, and had difficulty understanding written materials provided by ORS.